Bruce Brown NBA Playoffs Player Props: Nuggets vs. Suns

 - Brown's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- Giving up 111.6 points per contest, the Suns are the sixth-ranked squad in the league on defense.
+- Allowing 111.6 points per contest, the Suns are the sixth-ranked squad in the league defensively.

-- On the boards, the Suns are 11th in the NBA, conceding 42.9 rebounds per game.
+- On the glass, the Suns are ranked 11th in the league, giving up 42.9 rebounds per contest.

-- Allowing 23.4 assists per game, the Suns are the third-ranked team in the NBA.
+- The Suns are the third-ranked squad in the NBA, giving up 23.4 assists per contest.

-- Looking at 3-pointers, the Suns are third in the league, allowing 11.4 makes per game.
+- The Suns are the third-ranked squad in the NBA at allowing threes, conceding 11.4 made 3-pointers per game.

 Bruce Brown vs. the Suns